 In order to delete a control point, simply move the mouse cursor on top of it, then press the right mouse button.

-Please note: If you intend to strip the alpha2 contribution in your profile data using the corresponding command from the “Pattern”-menu, please make sure to do so first before you modify the background manually, because your manually defined background will be overwritten by the alpha2 stripping function.
+Please note: If you intend to strip the alpha2 contribution or increase the resolution of your profile data using the corresponding commands from the “Pattern”-menu, please make sure to do so first before you modify the background manually, because your manually defined background will be overwritten by these functions function.